irfnrdh/til/about.md

 permalink: /about/
 ---

-## 👋 About This TIL
+### 👋 Hey there!

+Welcome to my **Today I Learned (TIL)** journal
+a space where I write down things I’ve learned, one day at a time.
-**TIL (Today I Learned)** is my personal learning log, [@irfnrdh](https://github.com/irfnrdh/til), where I document things I learn each day.
+This is a personal learning log by [@irfnrdh](https://github.com/irfnrdh/til), where I try to capture ideas, insights, tools,
-All entries are rewritten in my own words, often as a result of hands-on exploration in tech, AI, programming, and other topics I find interesting.
+and little discoveries I come across while working, building, or just exploring.

 > Everything is connected.

-## 🎯 Purpose
+I’m just following the threads.

+### Why I'm doing this

-- Help me retain what I learn
+- To help myself remember what I learn
-- Serve as an open reference for others who may need quick insights
-- Build a daily habit of note-taking and sharing
-- Practice *Learning in Public*

-## 📌 Disclaimer

-> All notes are written from a personal perspective.
-> They may not be complete or 100% accurate.
-> Please refer to official sources if you need more in-depth information.

-## 💡 About Me
+- To share things that might help someone else
+- To stay consistent with daily writing
+- And mostly to learn in public, no pressure

+### Just a heads-up

+These notes are personal, unpolished, and sometimes incomplete.
+They’re not meant to be perfect guides — just snapshots of what I’ve picked up.
+Always double-check things if you’re using them for anything serious.

+### About me (the person behind all this)

-- 📍 Based in: Aceh, Indonesia
+- 📍 I live in Aceh, Indonesia
-- 🧠 Interests: Web development, AI, cybersecurity, indie hacking
-- 🛠️ Favorite tools: Linux, CLI, Laravel, Astro, and various AI tools
+- 🛠️ I love tinkering with web dev, AI tools, indie hacking, and cybersecurity
+- 🧠 I enjoy making things, breaking things, and figuring out how they work
+- 🐧 Most of the time, you’ll find me in a terminal or writing something weird

-Thanks for stopping by 🙏
+Thanks for dropping by 🙏
-Feel free to reach out via GitHub or social media if you want to chat, give feedback, or share ideas.
+If you’ve got ideas, thoughts, or just wanna say hi
+feel free to reach out!